znurtokatli/Whole-Lotta-Heart/README.md

   https://www.kaggle.com/mirichoi0218/insurance

 ## Project breakdown

-• Set up AWS bucket using S3
-• Imported CSVs into Python and cleaned data --- OR WAS THIS IN COLAB?
+• Imported CSVs into Python and cleaned data
 • Created SQL database and loaded clean data
-• Created HTML and CSS to display the final product
+• Created HTML, CSS and Bootstrap to display the final product
 • Used Tableau and Javascript to create interactive charts from the dataset.
 • Used Tableau web connector to display interactive story to Heroku.
-• Created logistical regression model and interactive survey for machine learning.
+• Created logistical regression model using Scikit-learn, and created interactive survey for machine learning using Pickle.
 • Used flask to deploy machine learning.
 • Rendered this page using Heroku to https://whole-lotta-heart.herokuapp.com